glennhickey/teHmm/README.md

     cleanLtrFinderID.py ltrfinder_no.bed ltrfinder_clean.bed

-Note that this script (see the comments in the script file for more details) will also produce a series of other outputs with, for example, symmetric termini, TSDs removed, etc. These bed files are suitable for training.
+This script (see the comments in the script file for more details) will also produce a series of other outputs with, for example, symmetric termini, TSDs removed, etc. These bed files are suitable for training.

 3) Make sure that regions between LTR-TEs get a state:

      addBedGaps.py all.bed ltrfinder_clean.bed > ltrfinder_all.bed

-Note that here all.bed is a BED file **(with the same number of columns as ltrfinder_no.bed)** containing a single interval for each chromosome or scaffold in the file.
+Here all.bed is a BED file **(with the same number of columns as ltrfinder_no.bed)** containing a single interval for each chromosome or scaffold in the file.
 This file is only used to know the size of the genome and only the coordinates are used.
 An example for Alyrata is

      scaffold_1	0	33132539	0		  0		 +
      scaffold_2	0	19320864	0		  0		 +